sage-church/cafe-kansas-site/README.md

 ## SET UP

+### Access site through web

-A working version of the site can be found at 'cafekansas.epizy.com'.
+The site can be found at http://cafekansas.epizy.com.

+### Download and run site locally

+The files are organized by file type.
+All html files should be within a folder named 'cafe_kansas_html', css files need to be in a folder named 'cafe_kansas_css', jpg/png files in a folder named 'cafe_kansas_pics', javascript files in a folder named 'cafe_kansas_js', and woff files in a folder named 'cafe_kansas_fonts'.
+Also, all files will need to retain their original names.

 The site contains four pages.
 The 'Place Order' page is where you can select items to 'order' within the drop-down menus.
-Once going through the checkout process, no information will be sent anywhere or saved (it is a 'dummy' checkout).
+Once going through the checkout process, no information will be sent or saved anywhere (it is a 'dummy' checkout).

 ## LICENSE